liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/database-tutorials/index.md

 ---

 # Liquibase Database Tutorials: Community-Maintained
-Learn more about using Liquibase with your favorite databases with our in-depth tutorials.
-These tutorials explain how to install and configure your database with Liquibase Community and Liquibase Pro.
+Learn how to use Liquibase for your favorite databases with our in-depth tutorials.
+These tutorials explain how to install and configure your database with Liquibase.

 ## Verification levels
-Liquibase works with 59 databases including relational, NoSQL, and graph databases.
+Liquibase works with 60+ databases including relational, NoSQL, and graph databases.

 A database's verification level refers to the levels of automated and real-world professional testing and certification it has passed.
-The levels are:
+The levels in order of most to least validation are: Advanced, Foundational, Contributed, and Research.

-* Advanced (highest verification)
-* Foundational
-* Contributed
-* Research (lowest verification)

 For more information, see [Database Verification Levels](https://www.liquibase.com/supported-databases/verification-levels){:target="_blank"}.

 ## Community-maintained databases
 For the full list of supported databases, see [Supported Databases](https://www.liquibase.com/supported-databases){:target="_blank"}.

-* See the Liquibase-maintained databases here: [Liquibase-maintained databases](https://docs.liquibase.com/start/tutorials/home.html){:target="_blank"}.
-* **See the Community-maintained databases in the following table.**

-Note: Liquibase supports English language databases only.
+Liquibase supports English language databases only.
 Other languages with special characters may have issues.

+!!!
+Note
+    Liquibase-maintained databases can be found here: [Liquibase-maintained databases](https://docs.liquibase.com/start/tutorials/home.html){:target="_blank"}.

 <table id="dbtutorials">
   <thead>